 What is the general procedure?

 Conservatorship: Once you file a summons and petition and serve all respondents, the Court will appoint an attorney and guardian ad Litem for the alleged incapacitated person.
-The Court will also appoint an examiner (physician) to complete an affidavit and report regarding the capacity of the alleged incapacitated person.
-The Court then holds a hearing to determine whether and to what extent a conservatorship is needed.
+The Court will also appoint an examiner (physician) to complete an affidavit and report regarding the capacity of the alleged incapacitated individual.
+The Court then typically holds a hearing to determine whether and to what extent a conservatorship is needed.

 Please note, the guardianship and conservatorship appointment proceedings have several steps; generally the appointment of a guardian and/or conservator takes a minimum of sixty to ninety days.